RobertJansen1/OpenStack-Docs/_posts/getting-started/24-01-15-How-to-authenticate-via-CLI.md

 ---
 layout: page
 tags: [getting-started]
-page_title: Logging into Openstack Horizon
+page_title: Connecting with Openstack Horizon
 ---

 ##  How to login to OpenStack Horizon.